Sashie/skript-yaml/README.md

 set {_test} to yaml value "test1.test2" from file "config" broadcast "%{_test}%"

-#same syntax for this expression as skQuery and skellett
+#similar syntax as skQuery and skellett
 ```
 ---